Contact your local law enforcement agency to report a missing person or other emergencies.

 The Humboldt County Search & Rescue Team

 At 2.3 million acres (~4,052 square miles), Humboldt County is roughly the size of Connecticut with 110 miles of coastline.
 There are abundant Federal, State, and County parks available for recreation of all kinds (hiking, fishing, and hunting).

-Usually, these excursions go well, but sometimes problems arise and the public requires assistance.
+Usually these excursions go well but, sometimes, problems arise and the public requires assistance.
 This is where our Search and Rescue (SAR) team comes into play.
-If needed, the Sheriff’s department will dispatch us to assist them in search efforts.
-Depending on the type of emergency, our group can organize personnel and equipment for either land or water rescues.
-We have 35 members currently on staff ready to respond 24/7.
+When needed, the Sheriff’s Department will dispatch us to assist in search efforts.
+Our group can organize personnel and equipment for land or water rescues depending on the type of emergency.
+Currently, we have 33 active members on our team ready to respond 24/7.

 During a search, a deputy from the Sheriff’s department is designated as the “Incident Commander” (IC).
 The IC then develops an operation plan with the assistance of SAR team search managers.
 Once a plan is created the SAR team is given their assignments.
 We deploy our personnel in teams of two or more depending on the search parameters.

-Some searches are planned, such as an evidence search.
-Most are not planned, such as a lost hiker.
+case with a lost hiker.
 Once we have been “called-out”, we meet and prepare equipment needed at our main quarters in Eureka.
-Members who live in outlying areas of the county typically respond in their personal vehicles or meet the team in transit.
-This allows for the quickest response times.
+Members who live in outlying areas of the County typically respond in their personal vehicles or meet the team in transit which allows for the quickest response time.

 Follow Us Online